top of page

 There are separate Light Music Competitions for junior pipers where the pipers of the future compete and hone their skills, carrying the music and traditions of the Great Highland Bagpipe forwards for future generations.

-• Registration after entry is FREE and should be made in the competition secretary's tent.
-This is the large white tent to the right of the main arena, as you come in.
+Please pay your entrance at the gate.
+Registration thereafter is free and should be made in the Secretary's tent.
+This is the large white tent to the right of the main arena, as you enter the park.

-• The draw, as usual, will be for Piobaireachd and will be made in the competition secretary's tent at around 11.00am (just before the competition starts).
-The MSR will run in the same order as the Piobaireachd, but will start half way down the list.
-This prevents any conflicting performance requirements between the competitions.
+The MSR will run in the same order as the Piobaireachd, but will start half way down the list in order to prevent any possible conflicting performance requirements between the competitions.

-• The MSR stage is located half way down on the left side of the main arena.
+The MSR competition board is located half way down on the left side of the main arena.

-• Juniors and Senior Jig perform on the same stage, and will be fitted in as they become available.
-Their stage is located at the bottom left corner of the games field.
+Junior competitions and the Senior Jig will be fitted in as they become available, and take place at the board at the bottom left corner of the field.

-We are always grateful for feedback and ideas.
+We are always grateful for feedback and suggestions for improvement.

 Special Events